-INSIDE : The top FIVE tips for Staging and cleaning your House to Sell Quickly and a FREE Staging Your House to Sell PDF checklist.
-When it’s time to put your house up for sale, these staging house tips and tricks will help!
+INSIDE : Learn the best 5 tips for staging and decluttering your House when selling.
+And download a free “How to Stage your House to Sell Quickly” PDF checklist.
+When it’s time to put your house up for sale, these house tips will help get your home in top shape!

 This post contains affiliate links.
 You can see my full disclosure here.

 This post has been updated since it’s original publish date of May 2015.

 My family will be moving the end of this summer from the Desert to the Midwest.
 It’s been a decision we’ve been working on since last fall and now that it is actually happening (and soon) everything is getting a little crazy in our world.
 Our house officially goes on the market today, so I thought it would be quite timely to share my tips on How to Stage Your House to Sell Quickly!

 Sometimes there is so much time and effort put into packing and finding a new place to live that you just sort of tidy up your current home, let the realtors come over to take pictures and breathe a sigh of relief when your home is officially on the market.
 I get it.
 I’ve moved before and believe me when I say, it’s worth the little bit of time to REALLY put things in order and stage your house to show off it’s full potential.

 Home staging is the process of preparing your home for sale that makes it as appealing as possible to potential buyers.
 Staging involves decluttering, depersonalizing and arranging your furniture and home decor to create a bright, inviting, and spacious feel.

 How much does it cost to stage a house?

 You might be wondering if it is expensive when staging your house to sell and the answer is it depends.
 If you hire a company to stage your home when selling, it may cost somewhere between $500 and $3,000.

 However, if you take into consideration the below five tips you can stage your home without a company.
 Then, you can put all the money towards your next home purchase!